 We’ve been witnessing a massive shift in what it means to be effective on social media over the last few years.
 One challenge that companies face in this new era of social media marketing is connecting with customers on an individual and personal level.

 Connecting with customers in meaningful ways humanizes your brand and builds genuine relationships.

-Monitor all additional social media channels and respond authentically (aka: like a human!).
+Social media strategy to solve this challenge: Monitor all social media channels and respond authentically (aka: like a human!).
 Ask questions, provide insights, or offer help with problems.

 5. Challenge: Low Search Visibility

 Nearly every buyer starts her or his purchase journey online.
 Your website is the virtual storefront of your business and not being found in search means fewer customers and decreased revenue.

 On Google, and now Facebook, it’s super important to be visible when people are searching for what you sell.

 Social media strategy to solve this challenge: To improve search visibility on Google, focus tactics on publishing links to content that go directly to your website.
 These “social signals” are a ranking factor and over time, will increase a site’s authority.

 To improve search visibility on Facebook, promote those links to your helpful content using Facebook ads.
 Pages with high engagement show up in search more prominently.
 This positions your company as a trusted resource.